 The Y-intercept value of this plot is equal to the 1/Mw of the molecule in solution, and the slope of this plot is equal to 2x the virial coefficient B22.
 This is displayed in Figure 3.

-A 2 mL total volume stock solution of mAb was prepared at 0.05 g/mL.
+A 2 mL total volume stock solution of a monoclonal antibody was prepared at 0.05 g/mL.
 This solution was then pre-filtered with a 0.22 µm cellulose acetate syringe and set aside until the ARGEN experiment was configured to collect data.
 To ensure that no thermal stress was introduced to cause aggregation in the mAb sample, the temperature of the ARGEN cell was set to 25 ºC and thermally controlled by ARGEN’s internal Peltier Thermoelectric Cooling (TEC) device.
 Once the cell’s temperature stabilized, the sample cell was placed into a holder with pure, filtered buffer solution to collect a background solvent baseline scattering signal.

 The data collection then started at 10 points per second.
-After collecting the solvent baseline, the buffer solution was replaced with 1 mL of the pre-filtered mAb solution.
+After collecting the solvent baseline, the buffer solution was replaced with 1 mL of the pre-filtered monoclonal antibody solution.
 Since there is a significant increase in scattering intensity between the pure buffer and the 0.05 g/mL solution of mAb, the ND filter for the sample cell was adjusted to ensure that the initial baseline scattering value did not saturate the onboard CCD camera but also started above 50% of full scale.